State Updater Module Functions

 In React, state is immutable.
 This idea may seem incompatible with mutable structures like arrays or objects.
 We can place those in state too, as long as we treat them as though they’re immutable.

 To update an array in state, copy it first, then update it.
-It takes a few steps so let’s make an inline callback for it.
+This takes a few steps so we’ll make an inline callback for it.

 function Store() {